Volume V, Issue 10

 Editor’s Note: In this sweeping look at the history of Art in India, the author emphasizes the ‘sacred’ and the ‘spiritual’ foundation of all artistic creation in India.
 Part 1 focuses primarily on a brief history of sculptural art in India.
-Part 2 which deals on Indian painting will be featured in a future issue.
+Part 2 which deals with Indian painting will be featured in a future issue.

 Through all the evolutionary stages of the Indian religio-spiritual culture, what has stayed consistent is the greater importance given to authentic experience over the scriptures.
 The fundamental Vedic truth – One truth called by different names — has been the cornerstone of all spiritual and religious movements which emerged from within the Sanatana Dharma fold.
 The Indian mind has been suffused by the millennia of spiritual experience and vision which form the essential foundation of our culture.
 And over the course of time, it has also been shaped by the assimilation and inclusion of different influences, shocks and impacts.
 Indian art is a product of such Mind.